Raleigh Collaborative Divorce Lawyers

 - It is signed by the separating spouses and their attorneys

-- It includes a statement requiring the lawyers to drop out if there is no final agreement.
+- It includes a statement requiring the lawyers to drop out without a final agreement.

-If a collaborative divorce fails to materialize and there are still outstanding disputes, the law requires the parties to hire a new set of attorneys to handle future litigation in court.
-The hope with collaborative divorces, however, is that both parties will successfully reach an agreement that makes litigation unnecessary.
+Suppose a collaborative divorce fails to materialize, and there are still outstanding disputes.
+In that case, the law requires the parties to hire a new set of attorneys to handle future litigation.
+However, the hope with collaborative divorces is that both parties will reach an agreement that makes litigation unnecessary.
 The terms of a collaborative divorce are still subject to court approval, which hopefully will be a formality.

 Consult with a Collaborative Divorce Lawyer in Raleigh

-If you and your spouse have decided that a divorce best, and you want to work together throughout the divorce process, consider a collaborative divorce.
-Though the process focuses on troubleshooting, open communication, and cooperation, you still need an attorney to guide.
-The lawyers at Marshall & Taylor PLLC, are ready to put their years of experience to work for you and your family.
-Call (919) 833-1040 today to speak with a Raleigh collaborative divorce lawyer who cares about making your divorce as easy as possible.
+Consider a collaborative divorce if you and your spouse decide that divorce is appropriate and want to work together.
+Though this strategy focuses on troubleshooting, open communication, and cooperation, you still need an attorney to guide you.
+The lawyers at Marshall & Taylor PLLC are ready to put their years of experience to work for you and your family.
+Call (919) 833-1040 today to speak with a Raleigh collaborative divorce lawyer who can make your divorce as easy as possible.